Eduardo7881/JVMMP/README.md

 To use JVMMP, simply run the provided Java JAR file (nbsjava.jar) with a compatible version of Java installed on your system (Java 8 or higher).

+- For MacOS/Linux users:
+1. run "chmod +x jvmmp.sh" (for first-time only)
+2. run "./jvmmp.sh" (with sudo or without sudo if you want)
+3. enjoy!
+- For Windows Users
+1. start the "jvmmp.cmd" file.
+2. enjoy!

 ## Contributing

 Contributions to JVMMP are welcome!
 Feel free to fork this repository, make changes, and submit pull requests.
+BUT, Leave the credits!

 ## License